Skip to main content

 evaluationobjectThe criteria for evaluating the agent’s output — either a tool call or a response

-Tool call test — verifies the LLM calls the correct tool with expected arguments:
+Tool call test — verifies the agent calls the correct tool with expected arguments:

 {